lsj5031/Hoppy-Whisper/README.md

 # Hoppy Whisper Tray App Foundation

 Hoppy Whisper is a Windows-native tray application for fast transcription and clipboard automation.
-This repository currently provides the scaffolding for future development, including a Poetry-managed environment and a modular `src/app` package layout covering tray integration, hotkey handling, audio capture, speech transcription, smart cleanup, and history persistence.
+This repository currently provides the scaffolding for future development, including a Poetry-managed environment and a modular `src/app` package layout covering tray integration, hotkey handling, audio capture, speech transcription, and history persistence.

 ## Quick start